harunalbayrak/go-bist-app/README.md

 - All bist stocks are getting from some websites.

 # Todo
+- Alarm scenerios will be designed and added.
+(RSI, 1m Change, etc.)
 - Some routes and endpoints will be designed.
 - UI will be designed and implemented.
 (Wireframe)
 - Models will be designed.